MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

     ![](Images/work-with-model-relationships-image23.png)

 4. Widen the table visual so all columns are fully visible.
-Observe that the **Total** row is the same but the sales amount for each year is different, due to some orders being done in the first year, but shipped only in the second year.
+Observe that the **Total** row is the same but the sales amount for each year in **Total Sales** and **Sales Shipped** is different.
+That is due to orders being received in a given year while being shipped only in the following year or are not even shipped yet.

     ![](Images/work-with-model-relationships-image24.png)